 Setting Up a Dymo printer on a Mac

 Suppose you’ve just received your printer and haven’t set it up yet.
 Do so now.
 Remove the printer and its accessories from the box.
 Place the sample thermal paper roll in the printer, with the label side facing down, onto the spool.
 Place the spool into the printer and feed the labels into the mechanism.
 Once the printer is plugged into the computer, move to the next step.
 You’ll know the printer is on by the blue light glowing from the front center of the printer.

 Note: the inside of the label printer will have a diagram on how to complete this if you are unsure.

 Open a browser window and head to dymo.com.
 From the top menu, choose Support, then Downloads.

 Look for the Download button for the Mac version of the DYMO Label software from the download page.
-This software covers all LabelWriter printers as well as some LabelManager models that have computer connectivity.
-Click the Download button, and the latest version of the software will download to your computer.
+This software covers all LabelWriter printers and some LabelManager models with computer connectivity.
+Click the Download button, and the latest version of Dymo’s address label software for Mac will download to your computer.

 3. Install the DYMO Label Software

 The downloaded file will contain an Installer.
 Open the file and launch the installer.

 Proceed through the installation process, clicking Next as necessary.
 Installing the Microsoft Office Add-ins will allow for tighter integration with Microsoft Word and the DYMO printer for print jobs like mailing labels from a mail merge.